pulp-platform/obi/Readme.md

 - `obi_xbar.sv`: A crossbar interconnect IP for the OBI protocol.
 - `obi_err_sbr.sv`: A error subordinate, responding with the error bit set.
 - `obi_sram_shim.sv`: An adapter for a standard sram.
+- `obi_atop_resolver.sv`: An atomics filter, resolving atomic operations on an exclusive bus.

 ## License
 Solderpad Hardware License, Version 0.51